Guide To Seeing Michelangelo’s David in Florence

 Practical Information & Tips for Visiting the Galleria dell'Accademia

 Address: Via Riscasoli 58, near Piazza San Marco

 Tuesday to Friday 8:15 am to 6:50 pm, every 15 minutes.
 Closed Mondays.
 The ticket office closes at 6:20 pm.
 Children under 18 are free.
 But you still have to purchase a timed entry "free" ticket for then to enter.

 The first Sunday of the month there's free entry.
 On that day, you can't book a ticket online.
 Everyone has an equal chance to see the museum for free.
 So prepare for unavoidable queues on that day.

-If you're interested in seeing more beautiful Renaissance art in Florence, here are my other guides:
+I hope you've enjoyed my guide to visiting Michelangleo's David in Florence.
+If you're interested in seeing more beautiful Renaissance art in Florence, here are some other Florence guides and resources: